dell/omnia/docs/source/InstallationGuides/BuildingClusters/schedulerprereqs.rst

 .. note:: The inventory file accepts both IPs and FQDNs as long as they can be resolved by DNS.

+* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``scheduler.yml`` on RHEL target nodes.

-* For RedHat clusters, ensure that RedHat subscription is enabled on all target nodes.
+* For RHEL target nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
 Every target node will require a RedHat subscription.

 **Features enabled by omnia.yml**